-A great spot to people watch and wander, especially in the afternoon everybody is out enjoying the various waterfalls, lakes and reflecting pools scattered around the park.
+A great spot to people watch and wander around, especially in the afternoon, everybody is out enjoying the various waterfalls, lakes, and reflecting pools scattered around the park.
 Even better are the water fountain shows at midday or in the evening.
-Of course you’re also going to want to go up the stunning postmodern style/ 21st-century icon Petronas Towers, which are still the tallest twin towers in the world!
+Of course, you’re also going to want to go up the stunning postmodern style/ 21st-century icon Petronas Towers, which are still the tallest twin towers in the world!

 Wander Through Petaling Street / Chinatown KL

 .
-Alive by day or by night, look out for the beautiful street art that can be found on the side-streets here and make sure to pop into the landmark Hindu Temple Sri Mahamariamman Temple or the Sin Sze Is Ya Taosist Temple, amongst the oldest in Kuala Lumpur.
+Alive by day or by night, look out for the beautiful street art that can be found on the side-streets here and make sure to pop into the landmark Hindu Temple Sri Mahamariamman Temple or the Sin Sze Is Ya Taoist Temple, amongst the oldest in Kuala Lumpur.

 Treat Yourself To A Luxurious Spa Package At The Majestic Spa

 The luxurious Majestic Spa by the Majestic Hotel is exactly what the doctor ordered!
 Offering a truly indulgent spa experience – among the best in Malaysia – in a re-purposed turn-of-the-century tea room.
 The exotic and traditional, the Majestic Spa harks back to a golden era in Malaysian history, offering massages and spa packages that will leave you more relaxed and pampered than you ever thought possible.

 Sample The Best Of KL’s Street Food At Lot 10 Hutong Food Court

-This is Malaysia’s first and only heritage destination which collected all the best-loved national treasures aka good food and the art of local cuisines into one location.
-With so many options however you will still find it impossible to decide, but at least you can rest assured there are no bad choices to be made here.
+This is Malaysia’s first and only heritage destination, which collected all the best-loved national treasures, aka good food, and the art of local cuisines into one location.
+With so many options, however, you will still find it impossible to decide, but at least you can rest assured there are no bad choices to be made here.

 Day Three In Kuala Lumpur